Novak Djokovic is 38 and bidding for a 25th Slam title. He faces Carlos Alcaraz at the US Open

 Novak Djokovic faces Carlos Alcaraz next, possibly Jannik Sinner after that

 Now Djokovic is back in the final four in New York, and there's a daunting road ahead.
 Next up is No. 2 Carlos Alcaraz, who is 22.
-Win that, and a final on Sunday against No. 1 Jannik Sinner, 23, could await, if the defending champion beats Lorenzo Musetti in the quarterfinals and whoever his semifinal opponent is.
+Win that, and a final on Sunday against No. 1 Jannik Sinner, 23, could await, if the defending champion beats Felix Auger-Aliassime, 25, in the semifinals Friday.

+Sinner defeated Lorenzo Musetti in the quarterfinals 6-1, 6-4, 6-2 on Wednesday night.

 After reaching a 53rd major semifinal, and 14th at the U.S. Open, by eliminating No. 4 seed Taylor Fritz, 27, in four sets Tuesday night, Djokovic fiddled with his beard while pondering what's to come.